zxc916684603/ecs/intl.en-US/Product Introduction/Block storage/Storage parameters and performance test.md

 |32 KiB|About 9,600|
 |64 KiB|About 4,800|

-\*\* Take an SSD Cloud Disk as an example to describe how to calculate the performance of a single disk:
+\*\* Here, an SSD Cloud Disk is taken as an example to describe the performance of a single disk:

--   The maximum IOPS: The base is 1,200 IOPS, increase by 30 IOPS per GiB storage, and the maximum IOPS of a single disk is 20,000.
+-   The maximum IOPS: The baseline is 1,800 IOPS.
+It can increase by 30 IOPS per GiB of storage.
+The maximum IOPS is 25,000.
--   The maximum throughput: The base is 80 MBps, increase by 0.5 MBps per GiB storage, and the maximum throughput of a singled disk is 300 MBps.
+-   The maximum throughput: The baseline is 120 MBps.
+It can increase by 0.5 MBps per GiB of storage.
+The maximum throughput is 300 MBps.

 The latency varies according to the disk categories as follows: